alterNERDtive/VaultHunters-tweaks/README.md

 ### Vault Altar

-* Increased chance of getting a lucky recipe from 10% to 35%.
+* ~~Increased chance of getting a lucky recipe from 10% to 35%.~~ There no longer is a base chance, the only way to get lucky recipes is now the expertise for it.
 * Recipe ingredients are now tagged for your filtering pleasure:
   * `the_vault:altar_requirements`
   * `the_vault:altar_requirements/<level>`